SHE MUST DIE is a classical-contemporary cabaret with 3M overhead projector.

 The arias, from the operas La Gioconda, Madama Butterfly, Otello, and Suor Angelica, lay the foundation for SHE MUST DIE, as at the end of each aria, the soprano dies, and dies again, over and over.
 The band Laura Dern, comprised of guitarist-vocalist Cydney Asher and vocalist Dylan Bandy, compliment Loewen’s powerful sound with a soft, vulnerable intertwining of voices and unsettling harmonies.
 SHE MUST DIE attempts to reconcile each death—each tawdry demise—with something overwhelming: an immersive internal landscape.

 SHE MUST DIE was developed in reaction to the misogyny inherent in the plots of many operas.
 This production re-envisions the operatic death as a jumping-off point for a larger discussion about gendered experience.
 The work comments on body politics, romantic iconography, and moral necessity.

 Director: Dylan Bandy Producer: Brittany Loewen Photos: Sara Benton

 Before I studied filmmaking, I made my first short for under $200.
 We shot on DSLR.

-BEFORE 30 is about someone who doesn't know what the hell she's doing with her life.
-But like, she just bought a new couch.
+BEFORE 30 is about a girl who doesn't know what the hell she's doing.
+But, like, she just bought a new couch.
 [NSFW]

 Nooks and crannies of the Hebbel am Ufer Theater are transformed from unassuming utility spaces into intimate lounge areas, each with a phone.
 Singers are trapped in enclosed spaces, behind windows, in closets, awaiting the rush of calls between main-stage performances.